mralamdari/Python-Projects/README.md

 # Robotics-in-Python
-This repository, there are some use full functions for robotics, like; Forward Synematic, tansforms,
+This repository, there are some use full functions for robotics, like; Forward Synematic, tansforms, rotations.